Cyprus - Country Commercial Guide

 Republic of Cyprus:

-For most projects or large-scale purchases, the ROC is required to issue a tender or request for proposals following EU procurement regulations.
+For most projects or large-scale purchases, the ROC is required to issue a tender or request for proposals (RFPs) following EU procurement regulations.
 Tender documents are typically released in the Greek language, which is an official EU language.
 In certain instances, usually for big projects, the tender documents are also released in English.
 The United States continues to encourage the ROC to issue more tender documents in English to attract international bidders, particularly on ICT and other global sector tenders.
-U.S. companies can bid on any tender either directly or through a local agent.
+U.S. companies can bid on any tender either directly or through a local agent or partner.
 Ministry technical committees evaluate government tenders.
 Bids are usually evaluated first on technical merit and then on cost, depending on the value of the project.
 Bidders on government contracts are advised to offer products/services that meet exact tender specifications.
 Semi-governmental organizations have their own tender boards and evaluating committees.
 Under the procurement law, evaluating and awarding tenders is the responsibility of each Ministry’s or state-owned enterprise’s tender board.
-A Tenders Review Authority (TRA) examines complaints from bidders and ensures that project awards are not mishandled.
-The ROC government posts all tenders on the e-procurement website where prospective bidders can acquire tender documents, submit their proposals, register, and acquire more detailed information on how the website works.
+A Tenders Review Authority (TRA) examines complaints from bidders and ensures project awards are not mishandled.
+The ROC posts all tenders on its e-procurement website where prospective bidders can acquire tender documents, submit their proposals, register, and receive more detailed information on how the website works.
+Companies interested in receiving information on issued tenders can register on the e-procurement website as suppliers.
+There is also a link for intended procurement announcements of upcoming tenders.

 The ROC agreed to abide by the World Trade Organization Government Procurement Agreement by way of its accession to the European Union in 2004.

-Information on upcoming tenders is available through the U.S. Embassy in Nicosia, Political/Economic Section (e-mail: nicosiaecon@state.gov).
-Alternatively, you can find relevant information through the Business Information Database System (BIDS).
+Information on upcoming tenders is also available through the U.S. Embassy in Nicosia, Political/Economic Section (e-mail: nicosiaecon@state.gov).

 Area Administered by Turkish Cypriots: